 Are you someone who drives but doesn’t own a car?
-If you borrow a car, do you still want your own insurance, not the owner’s policy?
-If this sounds like you, then you may want to think about getting non-owner auto insurance.
+If you borrow a car, do you still want your own coverage, not the owner’s policy?
+If this sounds like you, then you may want to think about getting non-owner car insurance.

-Non-owner car insurance is a type of policy that provides liability coverage to people who don’t own a car.
+A Non-owner policy provides liability auto insurance to people who don’t own a car.
 Or if they do, they don’t drive it all the time.
-Non-owner won’t cover injuries or damages to your vehicle in an accident, though.
-It only covers bodily injury and property damage to other drivers and their vehicles.
-So, if you’re driving someone else’s car, you’ll have coverage with non-owner insurance.
+It won’t cover injuries or damages to your vehicle in an accident, though.
+It only pays for bodily injury and property damage to other drivers and their vehicles.
+So, if you’re driving someone else’s car, you’re covered.

-This article will cover the essentials of non-owner car insurance, including:
+This article will cover the essentials of a non-owners insurance policy, including:

 - Frequently asked questions

-Non-owner works a lot like liability coverage.
-If you find yourself in a car accident, your non-owner insurance would cover any bodily injury and property damage to other drivers in an accident.
+Non-owners coverage works a lot like liability insurance.
+If you find yourself in an accident, it would cover any bodily injury and property damage to other drivers in an accident.

-According to Progressive, non-owner insurance only covers you while you’re driving a car you don’t own.
+According to Progressive, non-owner only covers you while you’re driving a vehicle you don’t own.
 So, it’s important to remember that you won’t be eligible for coverage if you get into an accident in your car.
-Non-owner is like liability insurance, only paying for damages to others.
+This type of coverage is like liability, only paying for damages to others.

-The following is a quick list of what non-owner insurance does/doesn’t cover:
+The following is a quick list of what non-owners does/doesn’t cover:

 - Property damage to other drivers in an accident